Chevron left

 • Ankle surgeries, such as arthroscopy, replacement, fusion, and fracture repair, aim to improve functionality, stability, and alleviate pain in the ankle.

-• Pre-surgery preparation includes discussing the procedure and expectations with your surgeon, making home arrangements for post-op, and organizing assistance to aid recovery.
+• Pre-surgery preparation includes discussing the procedure and expectations with your surgeon, making home arrangements for post-op, and organizing assistance to aid recovery, ensuring a smooth surgery and recovery process.

 • Post-surgery recovery involves the RICE method, effective wound care to prevent infection, a structured physical therapy program, and gradual weight-bearing progression to restore normal ankle function.
 Learn more about the importance of physical therapy after surgery for post-surgery recovery.